 If you live in a suburban neighborhood, near Forest Park or other large forested area, or in the more rural reaches of Multnomah County, you need to be ready for fire near your home.
 In 1940 and 1951, fires burned through portions of the West Hills during dry conditions and high winds.
 To prepare for fire season, there are a few things you can do to reduce wildfire risk around your home:

 • It’s important to keep tree debris, dead leaves, and twigs off of the roof and out of gutters.
 Sparks can travel great distances from fires and ignite dry vegetation that gathers on or around the home.

-• Keep debris and flammable items away from wood decks.
-At least one fire spread after a broom was ignited by a spark.
+• Keep flammable items away from wood decks.
+(At least one fire spread after a broom was ignited by a spark!)

 • Stack firewood at least 30 feet from the house.

-• Prune tree branches that are touching the house or roof.
+• Prune overhanging tree branches that are touching the house or roof.

-• Replace highly flammable plants with fire-resistant plants.
+• Replace existing highly flammable plants with fire-resistant plants.
 Juniper is one example of a highly flammable plant, with abundant oil and resin and accumulated dead needles.
 Plantings within 20-30 feet of the home are more at risk of spreading fire.
 Armenian blackberry can cause a wildfire hazard as well, and could be replaced by native vegetation.
-We encourage you to choose from our list of locally available, fire-resistant native plants.
-Fire resistant plants tend to be low in volatile oils and resins and they’re also known for readily shedding dead leaves and branches.

 • Fires tend to move up slopes rather than down them, and many homes on NW Skyline, McNamee, Newberry and other roads are at the top of slopes leaving them susceptible to spreading fires.